luizgiacomossi/optimizationController6dof/README.md

 Files:

-* calculatesMse.m: Calculates the mean squared error (MSE) of a simulation.
-* designController6DoF.m : Designs a flight controller for a 6DoF UAV based on the flight system requirements.
+ calculatesMse.m         - Calculates the mean squared error (MSE) of a simulation. designController6DoF.m  - Designs a flight controller for a 6DoF UAV based on the flight system requirements.
 * designControllerOptimization.m : Designs a flight controller for a 6DoF UAV based on the PSO optimization algorithm.
 * drone_6dof.slx: UAV Simulink model
 * getDroneDynamics6DoF.m : get UAV dynamics parameters.